6rz6/Cosmos-SDK-EVMOS-Tutorial/README.md

-# Cosmos-SDK-EVMOS-Tutorial
+# CosmosSDK and EVMOS Installation, configuration and Usage Tutorial

-Create your own blockchain and Validator Nodes using the Cosmos SDK and EVMOS - A simple to follow tutorial - Promised!
+Create your own blockchain and Validator Nodes using the Cosmos SDK and EVMOS in less than an hours.

+   A **simple** to follow tutorial - Promised!

    for the coplicated, long and complete SDK Tutorials of both the Cosmos SDK and EVMOS see [ref1](#footnote-1)